USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/install/install.md

 <br />

 Log back into InterWorx.
 Once in, navigate to **NodeWorx** › **Plugins** from the left-hand menu.
-You will be presented with a list of available plugins, scroll down and locate **ConfigServer Security & Firewall**.
+You will be presented with a list of available plugins, scroll down and locate **Correo's Security Firewall**.
 Click the pencil to the left to edit the status.

 <figure markdown="span">
     ![InterWorx › NodeWorx › Plugins › Edit ConfigServer](../assets/images/install/interworx/6.png){ width="700" }